cloudposse/terraform-aws-components/modules/eks/karpenter/README.md

 The process of provisioning Karpenter on an EKS cluster consists of 3 steps.

-### 1. Provision EKS Fargate Profile for Karpenter and IAM Role for Nodes Launched by Karpenter
+### 1. Provision EKS IAM Role for Nodes Launched by Karpenter

 :::note VPC assumptions being made